-- Dosing of PTU for thyroid storm in children is as follows: PTU in neonates: 5-10 mg/kg per day PO/NGT divided every 6-8 hours; Children: 15-20 mg/kg per day PO/NGT divided every 6-8 hours (up to 40 mg/kg per day has been used; not to exceed 1200 mg per day); recommendations for methimazole dosing are variable (a reasonable starting dose is about one tenth of the PTU dose given every 6-8 hours).
+- Dosing for thyroid storm in children is as follows: PTU in neonates: 5-10 mg/kg per day PO/NGT divided every 6-8 hours; PTU in children: 15-20 mg/kg per day PO/NGT divided every 6-8 hours (up to 40 mg/kg per day has been used; not to exceed 1200 mg per day); recommendations for methimazole dosing are variable (a reasonable starting dose is about one tenth of the PTU dose given every 6-8 hours).

 - The boxed warning emphasizes the risk for severe liver injury and acute liver failure, some of which have been fatal.
 The boxed warning also states that PTU should be reserved for use in those who cannot tolerate other treatments such as methimazole, radioactive iodine, or surgery.